Suphachai Chearavanont: 2015-2018: C.P. Group CEO

-2019-2020: Recent CP Group projects
+2019-2024: Recent CP Group projects

-On June 13, 2019, he succeeded Dhanin Chearavanont as True Corporation's chairman.
-In 2019, Chearavanont announced that C.P.
-Group was working with the Thai government to build a $7.4 billion rail network, as well as a train station, mall, hotel, convention center, and rail research center in Bangkok.
+In June 2019, he succeeded Dhanin Chearavanont as True Corporation's chairman.
+In 2019, Chearavanont announced that CP Group was working with the Thai government to build a $7.4 billion rail network, as well as a train station, mall, hotel, convention center, and rail research center in Bangkok.
 At C.P.
 Group he currently oversees "group-wide strategies on sustainability policies and corporate communications," heading several social responsibility and sustainability-related committees.
 In September 2019, he led the CP Group team that launched an artificial reef project in Thailand.
-Among other projects, in 2020 he formed a C.P.
-Group program to limit deforestation in the Pua District by helping farmers replace maize with crops such as coffee.
+Among other projects, in 2020 he formed a CP Group program to limit deforestation in the Pua District by helping farmers replace maize with crops such as coffee.

-In May 2020, Chearavanont announced C.P.
-Group would not be laying off any of its 400,000 employees due to COVID-19, and that it had hired 20,000 delivery workers since the start of the pandemic.
+In May 2020, Chearavanont announced C. Group would not be laying off any of its 400,000 employees due to COVID-19, and that it had hired 20,000 delivery workers since the start of the pandemic.
 Also in 2020, he oversaw CP Group's acquisition of Chilindo for $18 million, with the company to "complement" CP Group's WeMall shopping platform and enter the international market.
 He described buying Chilindo as a "pilot project" to establish a Thai e-commerce platform.
 Also in 2020, as chairman of the company Eastern High-Speed Rail Linking Three Airports he was overseeing the construction of a high-speed railway project in Thailand.

+In 2021, he led the exploration of equal partnership between True Corporation Public Company Limited (True) and Total Access Communication Public Company Limited (dtac).
+Following the successful completion of the amalgamation of True and dtac in March 2023, the newly formed organization appointed him Chair of the Board of Directors.
+The new entity focuses on developing technology-driven businesses, fostering a digital ecosystem, and establishing a start-up investment fund to promote innovation.

+In Nov 2023, he introduced the concept of “Sustainable Intelligence,” emphasizing the integration of technology, people, and sustainability within the framework of the 5.0 era.
+He advocated for the business sector to serve as a significant learning resource for Thai children and youth, aiming to nurture their development as researchers, influential leaders, and key contributors to both national and global progress.
+He remains committed to empowering the younger generation, recognizing them as the driving force for the nation’s and the world’s future.
+His vision prioritizes advancing science and technology while upholding ethical principles, fostering positive change toward a sustainable, inclusive society where no one is left behind.